Api

 | PUT/PATCH | /photos/{photo} | update | photos.update |

-| DELETE | /photos/{photo} | delete | photos.destroy |
+| DELETE | /photos/{photo} | destroy | photos.destroy |

 Resource Controller

-Use API Resource Routes: Laravel's Route::apiResource method simplifies the creation of resourceful API routes.
+Use API resource routes: Laravel's Route::apiResource method simplifies the creation of resourceful API routes.
 It automatically generates routes for standard CRUD operations like index, store, show, update, and destroy.

 use App\Http\Controllers\PhotoController;